 “Kill them with kindness” is a saying for a reason.
 Ending an email or a conversation with a “Have a nice weekend” leaves you an air of detachment while also not returning any confrontational attitude they might be serving your way.
 Plus, it’s hard for things to get out of hand if one party is always amiable.

 While you want to keep up a controlled and sometimes friendly front, this doesn’t mean you should give in to your ex-spouse’s every whim.
 If you feel strongly on an issue, stand your ground, or ask to speak at a different time once they have had a chance to cool off.
 It is possible to be friendly and firm.
 You may need to calmly repeat yourself to get your point across.

 Sometimes, ex-spouses aren’t all that interested in civility or how their resentment might impact others.
 You cannot change that, so instead, look out for yourself.
 The less emotional ammunition you supply them with, the less they can lash out at you.

 Having to expose yourself to the intense emotions and words of an ex-partner can make the divorce process that much more exhausting.
 But it doesn’t have to be that way!
 The team at The Buncher Law Corporation has the skills you need to navigate a divorce while facing a high-conflict personality.
-Our founder Sven Buncher and Partner Lauren Mullee have experience in Family Law, Business Litigation, and Palimony/Marvin Action cases.
-This unique background and expertise enable them to resolve a multitude of legal issues in a low conflict manner.
+Our Managing Partner, Sven Buncher, has experience in Family Law, Business Litigation, and Palimony/Marvin Action cases.
+This unique background and expertise enables Buncher Law to resolve a multitude of legal issues in a low conflict manner.
 However, they are not afraid to litigate for their clients when necessary.